10 Tips for Stress-Free Holiday Travel

-With the holiday season right around the corner, now is the time to start planning for any upcoming trips.
-With extra cars on the road and flights being booked, travel becomes hectic in November and December.
-But don’t worry, there are several steps you can take to make traveling during the holidays much easier.
+With the holiday season right around the corner, now is the time to start planning for any upcoming trips—whether you’re journeying back home to see family or taking a vacation abroad.
+Travel becomes hectic this time of year with extra cars on the road, booked flights and winter weather, meaning preparation is key.
+Here are several steps you can take to eliminate stress and make traveling during the holidays much easier.

-Here are 10 tips for stress-free, winter-time travel:
+Here are 10 tips for stress-free travel planning:

-- Talk to your AAA travel consultant at the beginning of the planning process—this can save you time, stress and money.
+- Talk to your AAA Travel agent at the beginning of the planning process—this can save you time, stress and money.
+Book a FREE appointment with a AAA Travel agent to get started.

 - Don’t travel on peak holiday travel days; they’re likely to have delays or cancellations.
 Try to avoid traveling the day before and the Sunday after Thanksgiving.